-The non-native attraction of San Quintin dates back to the late 19th century, when an English land settlement company was authorized by the Mexican Government to colonize the eastern shore of the bay.
+The draw of San Quintin on foreigners dates back to the late 19th century, when an English land settlement company was authorized by the Mexican Government to colonize the eastern shore of the bay.
 Crops were planted, especially wheat, with the intention of sending flour back to Britain.
 The colonists built a grist mill, a pier and the beginnings of a railroad to ship their finished product to San Diego.
 A prolonged drought, however, brought the dream to an end and the colony failed.

 Along the highway, you will find shops that cater to all tastes - North American, Mexican and sometimes Chinese.
-There are many roadside stands that sell fresh sea food, fruits and vegetables, as well as delicious snacks of carne asada, and fish and shrimp tacos.
-You will find several gas stations, internet cafes, restaurants, banks, clinics, and El Buen Pastor Hospital staffed by some of Mexico’s most capable doctors and surgeons.
+There are many roadside stands that sell fresh sea food, fruits and vegetables, as well as delicious snacks of carne asada, fish, and shrimp tacos.
+You will find several gas stations, internet cafes, restaurants, grocery stores, banks, clinics, and other services in the area.